Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - has an isolated address space
 - can contain one or more threads

-### Threads
+### Thread

 - smallest schedulable execution unit
 - belong to the memory address space of a process
-- share memory address space with other threads of the same process
+- shares memory address space with other threads of the same process
   - can synchronize each other
-  - can access global aread (heap, data, ..)
+  - can access global aread (heap, data, ...)
-  - can access variables in other thread if address is known
+  - can access variables in other threads if address is known

 ## Communication betweeen processes

 How can we have different processes communicate with each other?
 They have different address space.

 OS offers inter process communication.
-There are different ways of doing .
+There are different ways of doing so.
 First we see how to spawn new processes and then how to communicate.

 ### Forking

 `fork()` spawns a new child process which is a copy of itself.
-The child program will be exactly the same and will start from the instruction following the fork, except from the return value of the `fork()`:
+The child program will be exactly the same and will start from the instruction following the fork, except for the return value of the `fork()`:

 - 0 in the child process
 - child PID in the parent process